 As a condition of receiving the federal award that funds the ALAMAP Project, participating colleges must comply with DOL-ETA requirements for use of such funds.
-There are special definitions and requirements that apply to the Supportive Services line item funding which do not apply to Scholarships and Testing Fees.
 Specifically, the Conditions of Award for the ALAMAP Project grant state the following:

 Under the Scaling Apprenticeship grants, supportive services for training apprentices include services such as transportation, childcare, dependent care, housing, and needs-related payments that are necessary to enable an individual to participate in education and training activities funded through this grant.
 Grantees may provide supportive services in various ways, including, but not limited to, providing the supportive service itself (e.g., childcare); providing apprentices with a voucher for the service (e.g., public transportation cards or tokens); or providing a stipend directly to the apprentice.
 Where stipends for supportive services are provided, the stipend amount must be for costs of a specific supportive service (e.g., childcare), rather than simply based on an unidentified need.